Shake off your Monday blues with two hours of blue-vein cheesemaking!

 This is a short, fun workshop that covers all the basics you need to make two different types of Blue Vein Cheese at home.

 If you’ve ever wondered how the blue vein occurs in the cheese or how to ripen and mature a blue cheese to bring out its delicate flavour then this is a must.
-You will learn a little about the variables that differentiate one blue from another: how much moisture is left in the curd; what strain of blue mould is used; how long you let your cheese age before you pierce it; and if the salt has been given enough time to migrate from the outside of the cheese to the inside.
+Learn about the variables that differentiate one blue from another: how much moisture is left in the curd; what strain of blue mould is used; how long you let your cheese age before you pierce it; and if the salt has been given enough time to migrate from the outside of the cheese to the inside.

 The first cheese we will make is our Bucca Blue.
 It’s a creamy, lush blue with an earthy flavour that marries well with slices of pear and a nice little drop of red perfect for the cooler months.
 As the weather warms up try it with a crisp cool rose accompanied by red grapes or figs.